 Other ways TFSAs are flexible

-In fact, TFSAs are so versatile, you really need to talk to a financial advisor to ensure you’re getting the most value from all the possibilities of your Terrifically Flexible Savings Account.
+In fact, TFSAs are so versatile, you really need to talk to your financial advisor to ensure you’re getting the most value from all the possibilities of your Terrifically Flexible Savings Account.